UniversityOfHelsinkiCS/ipsutin/docs/DataStructures.md

       }
     },
     {
-      id: 35,
+      "id": 35,
-      surveyId: 1,
+      "surveyId": 1,
-      optionLabel: 'anotherOptionInAQuestion',
+      "optionLabel": 'anotherOptionInAQuestion',
-      isSelected: {
+      "isSelected": {
-        fi: 'Does the hardware update reduce the risk of a failure? ***Yes***',
-        sv: 'Does the hardware update reduce the risk of a failure? ***Yes***',
-        en: 'Does the hardware update reduce the risk of a failure? ***Yes***', },
+        "fi": 'Does the hardware update reduce the risk of a failure? ***Yes***', "sv": 'Does the hardware update reduce the risk of a failure? ***Yes***', "en": 'Does the hardware update reduce the risk of a failure? ***Yes***', },
-      data: {
+      "data": {
-        type: 'hardware', // remember to type these new fields!
+        "type": 'hardware', // remember to type these new fields!
-        someOtherFieldRelated: false,
+        "someOtherFieldRelated": false,
-        resultData: {
+        "resultData": {
-          allDimensions: {
+          "allDimensions": {
-            fi: '',
+            "fi": '',
-            sv: '',
+            "sv": '',
-            en: '',
+            "en": '',
           },
           {
             /* see the projects recommendationLabels type or project specification for recommendationLabels} */